PET scans create images which show where cells are particularly active in the body. It is most commonly used to diagnose cancer.

 Different levels of positrons are shown as different colours and brightness on a PET image.
 Some parts of the body break down natural chemicals such as glucose quicker than others.
 A PET scan is particularly useful in detecting cancer because most cancers use more glucose than normal tissue.
 Areas of greater intensity, called 'hot spots', show where large amounts of the radio-tracer have built up.
 Less intense areas, or 'cold spots', indicate a smaller concentration of radio-tracer.

 A radiologist is a specialist doctor who has training in interpreting images of the inside of the body.
 A radiologist will look at the images that a PET scan produces, and report the results to the doctor who is treating you.

 What happens during a PET scan?

 You will have a very small amount of a radio-tracer injected into your arm, or breathe it in as a gas.
 It can take around 30-90 minutes to travel to the part of your body to be scanned.
 During this time, you will be asked to rest and to limit any movement or talking.
-You may be given a medication to help you relax.

 When you are ready for your scan, you will be taken to the scanning room.
 A PET scanner is a large machine with a round, doughnut-shaped hole in the middle, similar to a CT or MRI unit.
 Within this machine are multiple rings of detectors that record the emission of energy from the radio-tracer.